 If you are unsure of how to access material in our digital collections when not on campus, see the Remote Access LibGuide for more information.
-Off-campus accessibility is only provided to PTS students, faculty, and staff.
-If you encounter problems with remote access, call the circulation desk during library hours at 412-924-1354, or email Ellen Little or Alyson Pope.
+Off-campus accessibility is only provided to PTS students, faculty, and staff, with the exception of ATLAS for Alums.
+If you encounter problems with remote access, call the circulation desk during library hours at 412-924-1354, or email Alyson Pope or Carrie Carter.

 Recently, Barbour Library has begun to increase the number of eBooks in its collection.
 Most eBooks are available through the library's catalog, and the following steps will teach you how to search for them.
 There are also some eBooks we have available only through databases.
 See the eBooks LibGuide for more in-depth instruction on utilizing the full range of available eBooks.